A Spray Theory for the Geometric Method in Hydrodynamics: The geodesic spray

 \end{proof}

 \begin{prop} If the inner product \eqref{notations} is bounded and the operator $ad^T$ exists and is bounded, then a smooth curve $g:\RR\rightarrow G$ is a geodesic of the right-invariant metric \eqref{metric} if and only if $\dot{g}(t):\RR\rightarrow TG $ is an integral curve of the right-invariant spray $F$ defined by \eqref{spray}, and we call it the geodesic spray corresponding to this metric. \end{prop} \begin{proof} It is a straightforward consequence of Proposition \ref{Arnold} and of Proposition \ref{formula spray}, since $\kappa^r(\dot{g}(t))=R_{g(t)^{-1}}\dot{g}(t).$ \end{proof} \begin{rem} Since we work on manifolds modelled on non normable locally convex spaces the existence of an integral curve for a smooth vector field is not granted.
 Most of the times we speculate the right invariance of the geodesic spray.
 It is a challenge to find new ways for proving the existence of integral curves for a given spray, motivated in practice by metrics which are not right-invariant.
 These kind of metrics can appear in fields like image processing or shape analysis.

-In the case $G:=\DiffS$, see \cite{EKHS}, with a metric defined as in \eqref{notations}, only elementary computations on $\CS$ were involved in the derivation of the relations \eqref{sprayeq}.
-For a general compact manifold one has to visualize the spray in the appropriate way, in order to tackle the existence of integral curves. \end{rem} In the end, we express our belief that the convenient approach will become more and more popular in the study of infinite dimensional manifolds.
-In order to help the reader to follow some of the arguments, presented in this paper, we will list in the Appendix some basic facts from convenient calculus.
+In order to prove the existence of an integral curve of the geodesic spray one has to visualize it in an appropriate way.
+The Lie group $G=\DiffS$ is a good ambient group for exemplifying the construction of Euler-Arnold's equation or the connection compatible with a given right-invariant weak Riemannian metric, but not for aspects regarding the geodesic spray.
+The occurrence of some particular phenomena (existence of an universal cover, for example) makes this group inappropriate if one wants to grasp the overall picture.
+That's why we have to switch to the more general case $G=\DiffM,$ with $M$ a compact manifold.